Meet The Tagsa Team

 Local Food Development Manager

 Alex Mackenzie is the Local Food Development Manager for Tagsa Uibhist.
-Alex is leading on Tagsaβs work to help alleviate the challenges of food insecurity on island communities and to get local food accessible and affordable for all.
-Alex is also responsible for setting up the Western Isles Food Partnership bringing together key stakeholders from right across the local food system with the goal of achieving a Sustainable Food Places award for the Western Isles.
 Alex has over 20 years community development experience working with local communities from across Scotland and overseas.
 In her studies Alex specialised on rural community developments, social justice and their connection with the environment achieving an MBS and LLM in Human Rights Law.
 Originally from Dublin in Ireland, Alex is now living in South Uist with her husband and four children.
 Alex has a deep love for the Scottish islands and is passionate about climate justice and keeping community at the heart of local food development.

 Community Transport Driver